shishupal/TechnicalCommunityContent/Data/Azure DocumentDB/Session 2 - Hands On/readme.md

     _Creating a new Azure Search service_

-1. In the "New Search Service" blade, give the service a unique name in the **URL** box and make sure a green check mark appears next to it.
+1. In the "New Search Service" blade, enter a unique name in the **URL** box and make sure a green check mark appears next to it.
 (You can only use numbers and lowercase letters since the name becomes part of a DNS name.)
-Select **Use existing** under **Resource group** and select the resource group you created for the Cosmos DB account in [Exercise 1](#Exercise1).Select the **Location** nearest you, and then click the **Create** button.
+Place the service in the same resource group and location you chose for the Cosmos DB account in [Exercise 1](#Exercise1).

+	Now click **Pricing tier** and select the **Free** tier.
+Finish up by clicking the **Select** button at the bottom of the "Choose your pricing tier" blade, followed by the **Create** button at the bottom of the "New Search Service" blade.

     ![Specifying Search parameters](Images/portal-configure-new-search-service.png)